Icelandic summer is calling you for an adventure. | Check this out!

 The colorful Aurora Borealis appear when the solar wind blows the Sun’s charged particles into the Earth’s atmosphere through the weak spots, i.e. the magnetic poles.
 There, protons and electrons interact with gas atoms and effuse energy and light.
 The playful colors of the Northern Lights depend on the type of gas particles involved.

 Solar winds are streams of charged particles that come from the Sun.
 The Earth’s magnetic field attracts these electrons that then gather around the magnetic poles.
-When energy particles collide with the gases in the Earth’s atmosphere, a glow lights up the night sky.
+When energy particles collide with the gasses in the Earth’s atmosphere, a glow lights up the night sky.

+The result is the shining Aurora Borealis in the Northern Hemisphere and the Aurora Australis in the Southern Hemisphere.
 When the turbulent solar winds are particularly strong, this can cause a major outbreak of the Northern Lights.

 Real-Time Aurora Forecast For The Northern Hemisphere